Tamim-uddin/superhero-directory/README.md

-# Getting Started with Create React App
+# Richest Person

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [My Website](https://loving-mirzakhani-8c213d.netlify.app/).

-## Available Scripts
+## in this project i try to exposion the
+•List of world's billionaires
+•Their total worth of money
+•and theire income of source & industries

 In the project directory, you can run: